 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-In the case of Seplat Energy, it has a TSR of 17% for the last 3 years.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+In the case of Bristol-Myers Squibb, it has a TSR of 56% for the last 3 years.
 That exceeds its share price return that we previously mentioned.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective